jamulussoftware/jamuluswebsite/wiki/en/en-Compiling.md

 1. Open PowerShell
 1. Navigate to the `jamulus` directory
 1. To allow unsigned scripts, run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`.
 You can also revert this after having run this script.
-For more information see the [Microsoft PowerShell documentation page](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy)
+For more information see the [Microsoft PowerShell documentation page](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy).
-1. Edit the $QtCompile32 and $QtCompile64 variables
+1. Edit the $QtCompile32 and $QtCompile64 variables.
 1. Run the Jamulus compilation and installer script: `.\windows\deploy_windows.ps1 C:\Qt\QtVersion`.
-1. You can now find the Jamulus installer in the `.\deploy` directory
+1. You can now find the Jamulus installer in the `.\deploy` directory.

 ### Compiling only